NannanLi999/UniHuman/README.md

   ├── parsing
 ```

-At the time of releasing this dataset, 408,520 image urls are still valid, so we provide the annotations of these images.
+At the time of releasing this dataset, 408,520 image urls are still valid.

+### TODO

 - [x] OOD test data release.
 - [x] L-40K traininig data release.